Who is Jennifer Clare?

 I like to potter around in the garden, cook, find ways to make my favourite foods healthier and more delicious, read, write short stories and plays, act, travel.
 I’ve been to over 25 countries and counting.

 I also genuinely like to exercise.
 I have late-onset athleticism.
 I was in a powerlifting competition and came in third on my first attempt.
+And now I weight lift in my back garden and do some obstacle training.
+I’m also partial to dancing around the house.

 Dogs or cats?